FrancoisCarouge/Kalman/README.md

 ## Selected Tradeoffs

-In theory there is no difference between theory and practice, while in practice there is:
+In theory there is no difference between theory and practice, while in practice there is.
+The following tradeoffs hav been selected for the implementation:

 - Update and prediction additional arguments are stored in the filter at the costs of memory and performance for the benefits of consistent data access and records.
+- The default floating point data type for the filter is `double` with about 16 significant digits to reduce loss of information compared to `float`.

 ## Lessons Learned